medhayappes/enterprise-docs-mkdocs/docs/application_apis.md

 ================

-Under this section, users can view all the APIs associated with the application
+Under this section, users can view all the APIs associated with the application.

 ![](images/dashboard/applications/apis_update_01.png)

-APIs will be associated automatically with the application based on the "X-Yappes-Key" value selection under the Documentation view section [View API](apiviewdoc)
+APIs will be associated automatically with the application based on the **X-Yappes-Key** value selection under the Documentation view section [View API](apiviewdoc)

 1. View API